-Awards will be made no later than September 30, 2014.
+Awards will be made no later than September 30, 2015.
 Refer to the General Application Instructions, Appendix 4, for additional award administration information.

-B. Administrative and National Policy Requirements
+B. Administrative Requirements

-Refer to the General Application Instructions, Appendix 4, Section D, for general information regarding administrative and national policy requirements.
+Refer to the General Application Instructions, Appendix 4 for general information regarding administrative requirements.